Worldwide shipping: $25-55 + duty/taxes

 In search of optimizing fit, comfort and efficiency, Appleman’s approach to crank length challenges the archaic sizes commonly found.

-After years of knee pain, Matt Appleman found shorter cranks vital to bike fit and has encouraged all his custom frame customers to ride appropriately sized cranks for the absolute best bike possible.
+After years of knee pain, Matt Appleman found short cranks vital to bike fit and has encouraged all his custom frame customers to ride appropriately sized bike cranks (short or regular length) for the absolute best bike possible.

 CRANK LENGTH Calculator

-As a rule of thumb, use 20% of your inseam to find your crank length
+What crank length is right for you?
+It’s complicated, but as a very rough rule of thumb, use 20% of your inseam to find your crank length

 - more aerodynamic position